Jewish Mental Health

-Over the last 3 years, I have been volunteering with the National Association of Social Workers, Jewish Special Interest Group to combat antisemitism.
-The purpose has been to provide support, encourage research and education, and address the current rise in antisemitism.
-Since 10/07, I have been helping Jewish students, families, therapists, and community members to develop coping strategies, and to process the challenges we face at this time.
+Over the past three years, I have been actively volunteering with the National Association of Social Workers, Jewish Special Interest Group to combat antisemitism.
+Our mission has been to provide support, encourage research and education, and address the rising tide of antisemitism.
+Since October 7th, I have been assisting Jewish students, families, therapists, and community members in developing coping strategies and processing the challenges we face.
+I am also an active member of the Jewish Therapist Collective and the Association of Jewish Psychologists.

 How psychotherapy can be helpful